-Background: Until very recently, photos and motion pictures were taken with light-sensitive celluloid film in analog cameras.
-With the advent of digital cameras, especially in the 21st century, once-mighty companies like Kodak and Fuji and Agfa have all but disappeared.
-So we probably wont spend a lot of time on film cameras except to give you some general information about how they work and what you’d need to know if you wanted to use one.
+Until very recently, photos and motion pictures were taken with light-sensitive celluloid film in analog cameras.
+With the advent of digital cameras, especially in the 21st century, once-mighty companies like Kodak and Fuji and Agfa have disappeared.
+Even so, many of the ideas and foundational concepts live on.
+Cameras still have shutters, apertures, and ISO sensitivity ratings.

 PIXEL: “Picture element.”
 The smallest single thing of one color that you can see on your computer screen or television.
 The total number of pixels limits the detail that can be seen on a screen.
 Most computer monitors have a standard screen resolution of 72 pixels per inch, which corresponds with the ancient typesetting system of 72 points per inch.
 Also, most typical television sets have less than half a million pixels, while HDTV may have two million or more.

 PIXEL RESOLUTION, MODES AND FORMATS:

 In the early days of digital imaging, we had computers with only 8-bit processors and the images had only 256 colors.
 We all know that a bit has only two positions: on or off.
 At the simplest level, a pixel with only 1 bit could be either black or white.
 (Or whatever two options you have indexed it for).

 All eight bits only gives you 256 possibilities because 2 to the 8th power is 256:

 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 = 256